 COVID-19: U-EXCEL AT-HOME WORKOUTS

 Due to the current COVID-19 situation, we have designed weekly at-home workouts.
 Each workout includes three classes — Strength and Balance, Core Dynamics, and Sit and Fit.
 For each, we have provided a PDF of instructions for each class as well as links to corresponding YouTube videos.
 Each workout offers three options based on ability level.

-Movement to Music: This 30-minute upbeat, dance experience is body-charging, foot-stomping fun set to music.
+This 30-minute upbeat, dance experience is body-charging, foot-stomping fun set to music.
 The class is designed to provide a full cardiovascular workout, by getting hearts pumping and generating some body heat.
-No dance experience or sense of rhythm necessary.
+No dance experience or sense of rhythm is necessary.